-On July 2, 1944 at dawn a U. S. Navy shore bombardment and aerial bombing proceeded the amphibious landing at 5:00am by LCT and LCM on "Yellow Beach" by the U. S. Army 158th Regimental Combat Team (158th RCT) "Bushmasters" an Arizona National Guard unit lands at Kamiri parallel to the western end of Kamiri Airfield over an area of 800 yards long at roughly 8:00am.
-As the landing progressed, Japanese mortar and artillery fire from further inland happened sporatically for two hours, destroying a DUKW and an ammunition truck.
+On July 2, 1944 at dawn a U. S. Navy shore bombardment and aerial bombing proceeded the amphibious landing at 5:00am by LCT and LCM on "Yellow Beach" by the U. S. Army 158th Regimental Combat Team (158th RCT) "Bushmasters" an Arizona National Guard unit lands at Kamiri parallel to the western end of Kamiri Airfield and occupy an area of 800 yards by 8:00am.
+As the landing progressed, Japanese mortar and artillery fire from further inland happened sporadically for two hours, destroying a DUKW and an ammunition truck.

 At the eastern end of the runway, the 2nd Battalion encountered the first Japanese resistance 500 yards from the eastern end of Kamiri Drome, when roughly forty Japanese ran out of a cave and were killed by rifle fire and support fire from LVT(A).
 In the same area, lightly manned caves and positions were mopped up.
 Tanks from the 603d Tank Company assisted the troops.

 At the western end of the runway, the 1st Battalion encountered little opposition and secured the area including a low hill to the southwest and reached the Kamiri River.
 The 3rd Battalion joined in mopping up operations.
 Many positions were found unmanned.
-By the end of the day the perimeter secured was 3,000 x 800 yards, short of their objective due to the difficult jungle terrain.
+By the end of the day the perimeter secured was 3,000 yards x 800 yards, short of their objective due to the difficult jungle terrain.
 On the first day, the U. S. suffered 3 KIA (1 accidentally), 19 wounded and 2 injured.

 On July 3, 1944, the U. S. Army 503rd Parachute Infantry Regiment (503rd PIR) made a paratrooper jump and landed unopposed at the Kamiri Airfield and occupy Kamiri village.
 The same day, the first Allied aircraft landed at the captured airfield was a Royal Australian Air Force (RAAF) P-40N Kittyhawk from 78 Squadron piloted by Wing Commander L. D. Jackson and the second plane to land was his wingman, P-40 Kittyhawk piloted by F/L Roger Kimpton.